Mutaz94/JPKPD-2022-RUV/README.md

-# Investigating the components of residual unexplained variability components in nonlinear mixed-effect approach
+# Investigating the Contribution of Residual Unexplained Variability Components in a Nonlinear-Mixed Effect Approach
 ---

 This is updated repository from the old one `Mutaz94/RUV`.